Publications

 Survey analysis

-The Rise of Virtual Schools: Selected Findings from the Third American School District Panel SurveyRAND Corporation
+The Rise of Virtual Schools: Selected Findings from the Third American School District Panel SurveyRAND

 The onset of the COVID-19 pandemic has prompted school districts in the United States to offer remote schooling options for their K–12 students.
 Results from the June 2021 ASDP survey suggest that K–12 remote instruction will outlast the pandemic.
 This report explores differences in districts' pre-pandemic offerings and plans to offer multiple remote instructional modes in the 2021–2022 school year by district type.